 Can I Make Salted Caramel Cream Liqueur Instead?

 In short – yes you can.
-How potent you like your salted caramel is subjective – try increasing the salt content of the caramel to 1 tsp for a gentle buzz.
+How potent you like your salted caramel is subjective – try increasing the salt content of the caramel to 1 teaspoon for a gentle buzz.

 More Homemade Cream Liqueur Recipes to Try: